VendelinFilip/mealsApp/README.md

 # mealsApp

 A new Flutter project.
-An app that functions as a app for showing and filtering recipes.
-Part of Academind Udemy Flutter course.
+An app for showing and filtering recipes.
+Part of the Academind Udemy Flutter course.

 ## Getting Started